 Once the CLKREQ sequencer is in UNGATECLK, it will assert PGCB clock valid to notify the IP that PGCB clock is now available.
 The CLKREQ sequencer stays at UNGATECLK state, and waits for IP to enter the Deep Idle state.

 Note that the async_wake event is ignored when the CLKREQ sequencer is in UNGATECLK state.

+Also note that in UNGATECLK, the acc_wake_flop is cleared synchronously.

-Figure 6: PGCB Clock Wake Sequencing
+Figure 9: PGCB Clock Wake Sequencing

+Glitch Prevention on Reset

+Starting with PCGU 1.20, the logic has been modified to remove a potential race on the pgcb_rst_b path which could lead to a glitch on the pgcb_clkreq output.
+As long as the IP/PCGU is gracefully put into an IP-Inaccessible state (ie through ForcePwrgatePOK message, not a reset), an assertion of pgcb_rst_b -- after pok is low and pgcb_clkack has been low for 8 clocks -- will not cause a glitch on pgcb_clkreq.

+Note that as of this writing, BXT is not known to gracefully put IPs into an IP-Inaccessible state before turning off VNN, but instead ungracefully asserts pgcb_rst_b.
+The behavior of pgcb_clkreq is not guaranteed to be glitch-free under such scenarios and such glitches must be able to be tolerated by the SoC.

 Risks

 The PGCB clock gating block does not have a handshake to communicate the clock gating event to the PGCB and CDC.
 This may incurs a race condition when the CDC/PGCB happens to use the clock when the SOC is about to shut down the PGCB clock.